MARTYR-X-LTD/fixedsys-excelsior/README.md

 Fixedsys Excelsior is a modification to the original Fixedsys typeface, which was the default font of **Microsoft Notepad** in Windows 95, 98 and Me.

-These is not an exclusive martyr⁠— creation, but rather a continuation of the work of many different authors.
+This is not an exclusive martyr⁠— creation, but rather a continuation of the work of many different authors.

 #### Background